This Google Posts guide was last updated January 2022

 What are Google Posts?

 Google My Business Posts (shortened to Google Posts) are social feed-like updates, mostly created and controlled by the business, that generally contain an image/video, text and link.
 They can be used to promote offers, advise customers about Covid-19 updates, highlight products and events, and much more.

 What does Google tell us about Google Posts?

 Google provides some solid resources on Google My Business Posts.
 As always, be sure to read these first.

 “You can connect with existing and potential customers through your Business Profile on Google Search and Maps through posts.
 You can create and share announcements, offers, new or popular items in stock, or event details directly with your customers.”

 I’m always surprised how many people skip over information from the horse’s mouth, and I do like to bookmark these resources to refer back to.
 Sometimes, when you notice changes to Google’s literature, it can give you a clue as to where Google is going with the feature, so keep your eyes peeled!

 Google used to restrict organisations with multiple locations from creating Google Posts en masse.
-This changed in light of the pandemic and the ongoing requirement for chains to make quick and easy updates regarding both their health and safety measures, and their opening times.
+This changed in light of the pandemic and the ongoing requirement for chains to make quick and easy updates regarding both health and safety measures, and opening times.